Updated 18-III-2025

 Over time it was learned that the discharge could be made to generate light more efficiently by arranging that it took place inside a rare gas instead of through the air.
 This led to the creation of gaseous discharge lamps which frequently make use of the noble gases helium, neon, argon, krypton or xenon.
 Carbon dioxide was also of considerable interest owing to its white light output.

 In the 1930s attention returned to the discharge lamps, this time employing metallic vapours instead of the former gaseous fillings.
 Sodium and mercury were initially employed on account of their high vapour pressures and desirable emission in the visible spectrum, but their light colours are not white.
-The combination of luminescent materials with the mercury discharge has led to tremendous progress in the field of fluorescent lighting, and since the 1950s the colour properties of the discharge itself were improved by the introduction of other elements in the form of metal halide salts.
+The combination of luminescent materials with the mercury discharge led to tremendous progress in the field of fluorescent lighting, and since the 1950s the colour properties of the discharge itself were improved by the introduction of other elements in the form of metal halide salts.

 This website traces the development of the materials, science and technology behind electric light sources from their earliest beginnings right up to the present day.
 Where possible, these developments are illustrated with examples of historic lamps.
 Please follow the links on the left to choose a particular family of light source.
 Clicking on the category title will reveal technical information regarding the development of that style of light source.
-Choosing individual sub-category headings will bring up a page illustrating that technology with historic examples of the same.
+Selecting individual sub-category headings will bring up a page illustrating that technology with historic examples of the same.

-© James D. Hooker 2002-2024.
+© James D. Hooker 2002-2025.
 All Rights Reserved.